 - Vacasa

-It’s worth getting a few quotes from different providers, and asking questions to make sure you find a clean that’s affordable, responsive, and will make good any complaints.
-Check out our house cleaning pricing guide to understand how cleaning prices are calculated.
+Get a few quotes and ask questions to find a clean that’s affordable, responsive, and will make good on any complaints.
+Our house cleaning pricing guide explains how cleaning prices are calculated.

 Questions to ask a potential cleaning service

-Not sure how to interview a potential cleaner?
-Here are some important questions to ask:
+Not sure how to interview a cleaner?
+Some important questions:

 - Are you licensed, bonded, and insured?

-- What notice do you need to be available for cleaning?
+- How much notice do you need to be available?

 - Are your short-notice rates different from standard?